lightning/bolts/04-onion-routing.md

 and its own private key in order to derive the same shared secret.
 However, when generating the packet, the sending node doesn't have access to the other nodes' private keys.
-So instead, it uses the commutative property of multiplication to blind each node's public key with all previous blinding factors and performs ECDH using each node's blinded public key and the `sessionkey`.
+So instead, it uses the commutative property of multiplication to blind each hop's public key with all previous blinding factors and performs ECDH, using each hop's blinded public key and the `sessionkey`.

-The transformations at hop `k` are given by the following:
+The transformations at hop `k` are as follows:

- - The shared secret `ss_k` is computed by first blinding the node's public key `nodepk_k` with all previous blinding factors `{b_1, ..., b_{k-1}}` (if any), and second executing ECDH with the blinded public key and the `sessionkey`.
+ - The shared secret `ss_k` is computed by first blinding the hop's public key `nodepk_k` with all previous blinding factors `{b_1, ..., b_{k-1}}` (if any), and second, executing ECDH with the blinded public key and the `sessionkey`.
- - The blinding factor is the `SHA256` hash of the concatenation between the node's public key `nodepk_k` and the hop's shared secret `ss_k`.
-Before concatenation, the node's public key is serialized in the compressed format.
+ - The blinding factor is the `SHA256` hash of the concatenation between the hop's public key `nodepk_k` and its shared secret `ss_k`.
+Before concatenation, the hop's public key is serialized in the compressed format.
- - The ephemeral public key `epk_k` is computed by blinding the previous hop's ephemeral public key `epk_{k-1}` with the previous hop's blinding factor `b_{k-1}`.
+ - The ephemeral public key `epk_k` is computed by blinding the hop's sending peer's ephemeral public key `epk_{k-1}` with the hop's sending peer's blinding factor `b_{k-1}`.

 This recursive algorithm is initialized by setting the first hop's (`k=1`) ephemeral public key to the public key corresponding to the `sessionkey`, i.e.
 `secp256k1` is used to derive a public key for the randomly selected `sessionkey`.

-The sender then iteratively computes the ephemeral public keys, shared secrets, and blinding factors for nodes `{n_2, ..., n_r}`.
+The origin node then iteratively computes the ephemeral public keys, shared secrets, and blinding factors for hops `{n_2, ..., n_r}`.

 Once the sender has all the required information above, it can construct the packet.
 Constructing a packet routed over `r` hops requires `r` 32-byte ephemeral public keys, `r` 32-byte shared secrets, `r` 32-byte blinding factors, and `r` 65-byte `per_hop` payloads.
-The construction returns a single 1366-byte packet along with the first hop's address.
+The construction returns a single 1366-byte packet along with the first receiving peer's address.

 The packet construction is performed in the reverse order of the route, i.e. the last hop's operations are applied first.